mbestavros/mbestavros.github.io/blog/example-3.md

 ---
 layout: layouts/post
-title: Another example post
+title: Yet another example post
-subtitle: This is my second ever blog post.
+subtitle: I hope you get the idea by now.
+It'll get repetitive the more we do this.
+Very, very, repetitive.
+I think I need to sleep.
 ---
 # {{ title }}

 This is my special place on the big World Wide Web.
-Part 2!
+Part 3!

 ## Here's another subheader